dyonende/TMD/README.md

 * RoBERTa classifier with titles: `RoBERTa_classifier_title.py`
 * evaluation script: `evaluation.py`

 For running the mBERT models, we used google colaboration.
-It is possible to download this code on top of the page as .ipynb or .py, but for speed and possible hardware limitations, we advise you run the code online with the CPU from google.
+It is possible to download this code on top of the page as .ipynb or .py, but for speed and possible hardware limitations, we advise you run the code online with the GPU from google.
 The code can be found by following the links below:
 * mBERT with titles: https://colab.research.google.com/drive/15GPBozxuIhkKkZumHa-fs8lYR98QiDm8?usp=sharing
 * mBERT with abstracts: https://colab.research.google.com/drive/1WZa20GjK1KDPhbPMR945y7f6Hvp2Tx_z?usp=sharing